Did you know that 50% of B2B buyers use LinkedIn when making a buying decision?

 For example, if you are looking for a job in a new field, don’t ask your cousin who knows you only as a good cook.

-Instead, ask a former colleague who has seen you in action and can vouch for your skills.
+Instead, ask a fellow professional or colleague who has seen you in action and can vouch for your LinkedIn skills.
 When it comes to seeking advice, quality trumps quantity – so choose wisely.

 Keep It Specific